amona22/amona22/README.md

 - 👋 Hi, I’m @amona22
-- 👀 I’m interested in Python and R
+- 👀 I’m Python and R Passionate
-- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on python projects
 - 📫 How to reach me ...